PrinceSingh19/PrinceSingh19/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Front-end developer
 - Playing video games at spare time
-- Currently learning Web Development by Self
+- Currently learning Web development
 - I’m currently open for an Intern or a new job opportunity -I love learning new techs and using new tools.
 I also love to have coffee while coding.
 <br />